kritsanan1/DocumentDigest/replit.md

 ✓ Fixed all TypeScript errors for smooth operation
-✓ Confirmed application working with real-time WebSocket notifications ✓ Established complete five-section navigation: Home, Services, Reports, Announcements, Profile
+✓ Confirmed application working with real-time WebSocket notifications ✓ Established complete five-section navigation: Home, Services, Reports, Announcements, Profile ✓ Integrated PostgreSQL database with Drizzle ORM for persistent data storage ✓ Migrated from memory storage to database storage for production readiness ✓ Seeded database with sample Thai government data and citizen information

 ## System Architecture
 The application follows a modern full-stack architecture with clear separation between client and server: